-According to the U.S. Census Bureau Report, Guatemala had 6.2 million users in January 2017, a 37 percent internet penetration, which reads as an increase of 8.4 percent from 2015.
+According to the U.S. Census Bureau Report, Guatemala had 6.2 million users in January 2017 (37 percent internet penetration), which is an increase of 8.4 percent from 2015.

-Guatemala’s increasing use of eCommerce is impressive, considering challenges such as large amount of unbanked citizens, relatively low percentage of credit card holders, and difficulties with both cross-border transactions and delivery of products.
+E-commerce in Guatemala has grown in spite of considerable challenges such as the large amount of unbanked citizens, relatively low percentage of credit card holders, and difficulties with both cross-border transactions and delivery of products.

-Guatemala has also begun participation in the “eTrade for all” initiative led by UNCTAD.
-It focuses on the development of eCommerce in developing countries by:
+Guatemala has also begun participating in the “eTrade for All” initiative led by UNCTAD.
+UNCTAD focuses on the development of e-commerce in developing countries by:

 2. Protecting the consumer

 There is a trend of purchasing products from the United States, considering the ease of conducting business, and the well-established delivery companies found in Guatemala.
 Guatemalan consumers also buy from the European and Mexican eMarkets.

 Some of the most popular products Guatemala purchase overseas are electronics, clothing, car spare parts, household items, gifts, decorations, books, online courses.